RennurApps/AwareIM-resources/README.md

       + [x] Report Preview in the Report Designer
       + [x] Runs under Java 12 envirnonement
     + 8.4 Recent Improvements
+      + 2713 - TO_TIMEZONE function
+      + 2713 - Tab order of -1 can now be specified
       + 2711 - Image Gallery operation available to Custom Checkbox Lists
       + 2711 - Control Panel toolbar
       + 2711 - Improvements for auto-incremented numbers